vineethk96/CatanPicker/README.md

     hold the vertex's "coordinates".
 These coordinates represent the 3 neighboring hexs.
 Each one of the 3 lists, represents a ring around the board, as seen below.
    ![Catan Board Rings](catanPicker_Rings.jpg)

+    4.Iterates through each ring, and determines which combination of neighbors, have the best average dice number.

 #### catanBoard.csv
   Contains the board information.
 Column 1 has the resources, and column 2 has the dice roll number.
 #### neighbors.csv